 The Cytel blog keeps you up to speed with the latest developments in biostatistics and clinical biometrics.

 Career Perspectives: Interview with Mrudula Joshi, Associate Director, Statistical Programming Services

-In this blog we talk to Munshi Imran, who is based in Pune, India to find out more about his career path, current role at Cytel and his interests outside of work.
+In this blog, we talk to Ronald Dumpit, who is based in Bremerton, Washington to find out more about his career path, current role at Axio and his interests outside of work.